 - Servings Per Container: 30 servings

-Best Creatine Chews: Animal Creatine Performance Chews
+Best Tasting Creatine Gummies: Animal Creatine Performance Chews

 Animal Creatine Performance Chews offer a convenient and enjoyable way to supplement with 5 grams of creatine monohydrate per serving, complemented by Astragin for enhanced absorption.
 These chewable tablets come in four flavors, providing an alternative to gummies and powders.
 With a texture reminiscent of Sweet Tarts and supported by research, this formulation aims to boost muscle creatine levels and enhance athletic performance.